It’s been a while since we’ve had a key incident. And, when I say “we,” I mean my beloved.

 At Christmas time I often make biscuits, cookies, truffles, Christmas cakes and brownies to give as presents or to offer to unexpected guests who pop in during the Festive Season.
 As a result, there’s usually the warm and comforting fug of baking all around the apartment.

 Saturday afternoon, we drove round to friends for an unanticipated pre-Christmas high tea.
-We parked the car in my usual spot near their apartment that only fits SMART cars and, laden with parcels of baked goodies and presents, headed inside where we passed several enjoyable hours catching up with number of friends, most of whom were heading back to parental homes for either Christmas or New Year.
+We parked the car in my usual spot near their apartment that only fits SMART cars and, laden with parcels of baked goodies and presents, headed inside where we passed several enjoyable hours catching up with a number of friends, most of whom were heading back to parental homes for either Christmas or New Year.
 My baked offerings were well received, some of which I had made specifically to be taken home to their parents for Christmas.

 A number of the other guests had newly returned from their teams’ first training camps and were already in restraint mode in anticipation of the forthcoming cycling season.
 I’m always amused when professional cyclists initially refuse my wares on account of weight-maintenance.
 They’ll then unobtrusively cut a piece of cake in half and eat first the one half and, a few minutes later, the other.
 A technique they’ll use to taste all of the cakes and cookies, at least once.